klimbin/Highlighters/README.md

 ### Assumptions

 * Highlight objects have distinct priorities.
-No one highlight can have the same priority.
+Highlights should not have the same priority.
-* Highlight objects contain valid property value types.
+* User does not input invalid colors.

 ### Built With